highamm/FPBK-with-Detection/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 FPBKPack2
 =========

+Vignettes can be found on the following website: [FPBKPack2 Website](https://highamm.github.io/FPBKPack2/)

 The goal of FPBKPack2 is to predict a population total when